top of page

 La Donna Sprinkle

 My name is La Donna Sprinkle.
 I teach Star Puppy Kindergarten and Beginner Obedience class for our club.
 I am also a Canine Good Citizen Evaluator.
 My experience with dogs and other critters began as a child.
 My family talks about how I used to rescue dogs and bring them home even if they didn't need it.
-All my dogs were rescues my whole life until my husband wanted a Rottweiler.
+All my dogs were rescued my whole life until my husband wanted a Rottweiler.
 I insisted this type of dog had to be trained.
 So I took him to class and loved it, and I became a member of the club.
 That was 1990.

 I enjoy working with all the dogs in my classes.
-I get to play with the puppies and see al the different breeds.
+I get to play with the puppies and see all the different breeds.
 But best of all is to see a frightened little dog come in the door and a few weeks later a confident, happy tail wagging dog go out.

 Thora2.jpg